Seneca-SCPA/Applied-Problem-Solving/md-syntax.md

 ---
 id: syntax
-title: Temporary Markdown Reference
+title: Markdown Reference
 sidebar_position: 99
 slug: /syntax
-description: TBD
+description: Used during development for reference on how to use markdown syntax.
 ---

 # Header 1